emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

             omit_if_not_present: true
 ```

+When we add multiple criteria to a pattern, the entire pattern matches when ANY of the rules match (i.e., a logical OR).
+A pattern match then triggers a rate limit event.
 Our rate limiting configuration becomes:

 ```
 apiVersion: getambassador.io/v1beta1